 Amok sunset bar and restaurant staff were recruited and trained in the spring of 2018.
 The main criteria were skills, experience but also a good understanding of the importance of customer satisfaction.
 They come from different horizons but one-third of the staff comes from Nusa Penida.
 The whole training period was an opportunity for them to get to know each other.
 They now form a very close team.

 The team also actively participated in the development of the restaurant menu and the list of drinks.
 All the staff has been very enthusiastic and very involved in the opening of Amok.

 A wide variety of Amok signature cocktails and mocktails

 The cocktail and mocktail menu was specially made for Amok with two Bali-trained bartenders: Agus, who comes from Batu Madeg village in Nusa Penida, and Arif from Lombok.

 Mocktails (non-alcoholic cocktails) are prepared with fresh fruit juice.
-The cocktails include vodka, gin, rum, tequila, whiskey, tequila but also use a local arak.
+The cocktails include vodka, gin, rum, tequila, and whiskey, but also use local arak.